Resurrection: Hope for everyday life

 Our belief in the resurrection also has important consequences for our daily lives.
 Knowing about the resurrection helps us deal with the difficulties and persecutions we experience because of our faith in and in Christ.
 When our lives and ministry encounter problems, we do not simply give up.
 No, there is a future and we want to live with our future in mind.

-God is interested in the way we live.
-The Gospel tells us that on the day of judgment we will be accepted and found righteous through faith in Christ.
-Whatever we do to support the Gospel and serve Christ is worth doing: «Therefore, my beloved brothers and sisters, be steadfast, immovable, always abounding in the work of the Lord, knowing that your labor is not in vain in the Lord» (1.
-Corinthians 15,58).
+God cares about how we live.
+The gospel tells us that on Judgment Day, through faith in Christ, we will be accepted and found righteous.
+Whatever we do to support the gospel and serve Christ is worth doing: “Therefore, my dear brothers and sisters, stand firm and immovable, always abounding in the work of the Lord, knowing that in the Lord your labor is not in vain.”
+(1. Kor 15,58).

-Our baptism connects us with Jesus' resurrection and through it we are called to a new life.
-This new life is characterized by a way of life that should reflect Jesus Christ: "We were buried with him through baptism into death, so that, just as Christ was raised from the dead by the glory of the Father, so we too might walk in newness of life" (Romans 6,4).
+Our baptism unites us with Jesus' resurrection, and through it we are called to a new life.
+This new life is characterized by a way of life that should reflect Jesus Christ: "For we were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life."
+(Röm 6,4).

-The same Spirit that raised Jesus from the dead also dwells in us and gives us strength to live a new life in Christ: "But if the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ from the dead will also give life to your mortal bodies through his Spirit who dwells in you" (Romans 1:14).
-8,11).
+The same Spirit who raised Jesus from the dead also dwells in us and gives us the power to live a new life in Christ: “But if the Spirit of him who raised Jesus from the dead dwells in you, he who raised Christ from the dead will also give life to your mortal bodies through his Spirit who dwells in you.”
+(Römer 8,11).

-The Holy Spirit lives in us and animates our mortal bodies.
+The Holy Spirit dwells in us and enlivens our mortal bodies.
 This living power of the Spirit helps us to live a godly life and to overcome daily challenges.
-Knowing that we will live with Christ forever changes the way we live with him now: "So you also should consider yourselves dead to sin and alive to God in Christ Jesus.
-Therefore do not let sin reign in your mortal body, and do not obey its desires.
-Neither yield your members to sin as instruments of unrighteousness, but yield yourselves to God as those who were dead and are now alive, and your members as instruments of righteousness to God" (Romans 1:14).
-6,11-13).
+Knowing that we will live with Christ forever transforms the way we live with Him now: “So you also should consider yourselves as having died to sin and being alive to God in Christ Jesus.
+Therefore do not let sin reign in your mortal body, so that you do not obey its desires.
+Do not offer any part of yourselves to sin as instruments of wickedness, but offer yourselves to God as those who have been dead and are now alive, and offer every part of yourselves to God as instruments of righteousness.”
+(Röm 6,11-13).

-Because there is a resurrection, we should live in a new and different way.
-Instead of serving the desires of the flesh, we want to serve the Lord because we will be with him forever: "Beloved, we are already children of God, but it has not yet been revealed what we will be.
-But we know that when he appears, we shall be like him, for we shall see him as he is.
-And everyone who has such hope in him purifies himself, just as he is pure" (1.
-John 3,2-3).
+Because there is a resurrection, we are to live in a new and different way.
+Instead of serving the desires of the flesh, let us serve the Lord, because we will be with Him forever: “Beloved, now we are children of God, and what we will be has not yet been revealed.
+But we know that when Christ appears, we shall be like Him, for we shall see Him as He is.
+And everyone who has this hope in Him purifies himself, just as He is pure.”
+(1. Joh 3,2-3).

 John later says that if we live in Christ, we should not continue to sin.
 But if we sin (as we all do), we have an advocate, Jesus Christ, who stands by us and made the atoning sacrifice for us.

-The knowledge and belief in the resurrection gives us a new perspective on death.
-We know that death is not the end of everything; we know that we will see our loved ones again and faith promises us that life will then continue forever: "But since all these children are made of flesh and blood, he himself became a man of flesh and blood.
-So through death he could overthrow the devil who exercises his power through death, and free from slavery those who were ruled by the fear of death" (Hebrews 1:14).
-2,14-15 New Geneva translation).
+The knowledge and belief in the resurrection offers a new perspective on death.
+We know that death is not the end; we know that we will see our loved ones again, and faith promises us that life will then continue eternally: “Since all these children have flesh and blood, he too became a man of flesh and blood.
+This enabled him by his death to break the power of him who exercises authority through death—that is, the devil—and to free those who were enslaved by the fear of death.”
+(Hebr 2,14-15).

-Through the resurrection of Jesus Christ we are freed from the fear of death.
-This enemy is defeated and we share in the victory that Christ has won!
-He triumphed over death and we share in his life, freed from the fear of death.
+Through the resurrection of Jesus Christ, we are freed from the fear of death.
+This enemy is defeated, and we share in the victory Christ has won!
+He has triumphed over death, and we share in his life, freed from the fear of death.
 We know that the best is yet to come.
-That is why Paul writes at the end: "So encourage one another with these words" (1.
-Thessalonians 4,18).
+That is why Paul concludes: “Therefore encourage one another with these words.”
+(1. Thess 4,18).

 by Joseph Tkach